alefesouza/project-guidelines/README.md

 ### Commits

-When I commit on Git, I like to follow the [Angular Contribution Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md), which is like:
+When I commit on Git, I like to follow the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit), which is like:

 ```
 <type>(<scope>): <subject>